panva/openid-client/docs/README.md

     or the `token_type` property from a passed in TokenSet.
   - `params`: `<Object>` additional parameters to send with the userinfo request (as query string when GET, as x-www-form-urlencoded body when POST).
+  - `DPoP`: `KeyObject` &vert; `<Object>` When provided the client will send a DPoP Proof JWT to the Userinfo Endpoint.
+The value should be a private key to sign a DPoP Proof JWT with.
+This can be a crypto.KeyObject, crypto.createPrivateKey valid inputs, or a JWK formatted private key.
 - Returns: `Promise<Object>` Parsed userinfo response.

 ---